hmrc/binding-tariff-classification/README.md

 Run `./run_all_tests.sh`.
 This also runs Scalastyle and does coverage testing.

-or `sbt test it:test` to run the tests only.

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").